Keshav Maharaj: Injury and return

 In March 2023, Maharaj ruptured his achilles tendon during a match against West Indies.
 In September 2023, Maharaj was named in the South African squad for the 2023 Cricket World Cup in India after making a sooner than expected recovery from his injury.
-He was the lead spinner in the side and extracted drift, turn and bounce from the pitch and was one of the most economical bowlers in the tournament with an economy rate of 4.15.
+He was the lead spinner in the team and extracted drift, turn and bounce from the pitch and was one of the most economical bowlers in the tournament with an economy rate of 4.15.
 He also contributed with the bat including a tenth wicket partnership with Tabraiz Shamsi leading to a win against Pakistan during a group stage fixture at Chennai.
 In November 2023, during the 2023 world cup, he became the number one bowler in ICC ODI bowling rankings.

 In May 2024, he was named in South Africa’s squad for the 2024 ICC Men's T20 World Cup tournament.

 On 19 August 2025, Maharaj took his first 5-wicket haul in One Day International cricket, against Australia at Cazaly's Stadium.